Eastern Orthodoxy in Kazakhstan

 The Eastern Orthodox Church in Kazakhstan is a metropolitan district or metropolia of the Russian Orthodox Church.
-Although not autonomous or fully self-governing like the Ukrainian Orthodox Church under the Moscow Patriarchate, the Church in Kazakhstan has been given some self-government, with jurisdiction over all Orthodox Christians in Kazakhstan.
+Although not autonomous or fully self-governing like the former Ukrainian Orthodox Church of the Moscow Patriarchate, the Church in Kazakhstan has been given some self-government, with jurisdiction over all Orthodox Christians in Kazakhstan.
 Most of its members are ethnic Russians, Ukrainians, Koreans, and Belarusians resident in Kazakhstan.

 Demographics

 The 2021 census noted that Kazakhstan is 17.19% Christian.
 Other figures suggest that 24% of the population is Orthodox.
-The Christian population is mostly Russian origin and is concentrated in the north and north-east of the country.
+The Christian population is mostly of Russian origin and is concentrated in the north and north-east of the country.